connorferster/handcalcs/README.md

 * Using lower case letters as your variable name will make a lower case Greek letter.

-* Using a Capitalized Name for your variable will render as an upper case Greek letter.
+* Using a Capitalized Name for your variable will render it as an upper case Greek letter.

 ![Greek symbols deom](docs/images/greeks.gif)